jcclose1/Basic_AWS_EC2/README.md

 ![](img/1_index.png )

 **Frontmatter:**
   1. Connect to a private network.
-AWS will not let you secure shell to a virtual machine instance over Starbucks Wi-Fi...
+AWS will not let you secure shell to a virtual machine instance over Starbucks Wi-Fi.
   2. Clone this repo to your local machine.
   3. Install AWS Command Line Interface: http://docs.aws.amazon.com/cli/latest/userguide/installing.html If you have `pip` and Python, it's as simple as `$ pip install awscli --upgrade --user`